-All Regional Field Offices (RFO) use the same, standardized questionnaire for data collection.
-For consistency across modes, the paper version is considered the master questionnaire and the web-based self-interview and Computer Assisted Telephone Interview (CATI) instruments are built to model the paper instrument.
+All Regional Field Offices (RFO) use the same standard questionnaire for data collection.
+For consistency across modes, the paper version is considered the master questionnaire and the Computer Assisted Self Interview (CASI), mobile Computer Assisted Telephone Interview (mCATI), and Computer Assisted Telephone Interview (CATI) instruments are built to model the paper instrument.
 Questionnaire content and format are evaluated annually through a specifications process where requests for changes are evaluated and approved or disapproved.
+Input may vary from question wording or formatting to a program change involving the deletion or modification of current questions or addition of new ones.
+If there are significant changes to either the content or format proposed, a NASS survey methodologist will pre-test the changes for usability.
+Prior to the start of data collection, all modes of instruments are reviewed and CASI, mCATI, and CATI instruments are thoroughly tested.